vivekmunde/react-data-test-id/README.md

 ## What is scope?

 A scope is the current path of segments that describe where a component lives in the UI hierarchy.
 Each segment is a meaningful label like `page`, `section`, or `button`.
-The final `data-testid` is the joined scope path as per its hierarchy.
+The final `data-testid` is the joined scope path.

 Example: